Pendentive/CS-465-FullStackDev/README.md

 ## Introduction
-The meanPhoto application is a three-tier MEAN stack solution that manages customer-facing pages and a dynamic admin system.
+The meanFocus application is a three-tier MEAN stack solution that manages customer-facing pages and a dynamic admin system.
 It leverages an Express front-end, an API server, and an Angular admin interface to unify content creation and distribution.
 MongoDB, accessed through Mongoose, stores data in a schema-free manner, easing the integration of new features as the project grows.

 ## Architecture
-meanPhoto relies on the MEAN stack (MongoDB, Express, Angular, Node.js).
+meanFocus relies on the MEAN stack (MongoDB, Express, Angular, Node.js).
 It is divided into three major parts:

 1. Customer-Facing Express Front-End
    • Built with Express and Express-Handlebars, serving routes and layouts dynamically.